SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAggregator_change_log.md

 ##### API Gateway module registration [ID_38570]

-Data Aggregator will now register itself with API Gateway allowing for an overview of all node instances.
+Data Aggregator will now register itself with API Gateway, allowing for an overview of all node instances.

 ##### Extend Data Aggregator to have a CRUD API for Data Sources [ID_37309]

-The API exposed by Data Aggregator would only allow the ability to start, stop, and check the status of existing jobs.
+Up to now, the API exposed by Data Aggregator only allowed the ability to start, stop, and check the status of existing jobs.

 An enhancement has been made to give better control over creating, updating, and deleting data sources and jobs.
-With this change the available operations now allow users to fully manage their data sources and jobs without having to configure them in the appsettings file manually.
+With this change, the available operations now allow users to fully manage their data sources and jobs without having to configure them in the *appsettings.custom.json* file manually.

 ##### Allow Data Aggregator to run Python and PowerShell scripts [ID_37272]